superlucky84/state-ref/packages/connect-svelte/README.md

 It combines proxies and the functional programming lens pattern to efficiently and safely access and modify deeply structured data.

+It provides more direct and fine-grained state management compared to other types of state management libraries.

 It is also designed for easy integration with other UI libraries.
 We provide code snippets for connecting with React, Preact, Vue, Svelte, Solid, and Lithent , and users can also create their own connection snippets.